pnp/sp-starter-kit/README.md

 ## Getting started

-Minimum path to success: The following steps will help you get started in any tenant as fast as possible:
+Shortest path to success: The following steps will help you get started in any tenant as fast as possible:

 - Ensure that you meet the [requirements for SharePoint Framework development](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-development-environment) and are using the latest version of [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps)
 - Prepare your tenant, by accomplishing the tasks highlighted in document [Preparing your tenant for the PnP SharePoint Starter Kit](./documentation/tenant-settings.md).
-- Upload and deploy the [`sharepoint-starter-kit.sppkg`](./package/sharepoint-starter-kit.sppkg) from the [`/package`](./package) folder to your tenant app catalog
-    - After deploying the .sppkg package to the tenant app catalog, approve the requested API permissions.
-[Approving third party API access](./documentation/api-management.md).
 - Open PowerShell, and use PnP PowerShell to connect to any site in your tenant with the [`Connect-PnPOnline` cmdlet](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/connect-pnponline?view=sharepoint-ps) using your own tenant url

 ```powershell